moorepants/eme150a/content/pages/project-one.rst

 Grading
 =======

-The grade for Project Part 1 will be broken down as follows:
+The grade for Part 1 of the Project will be broken down as follows:

 ==================  ===
 30 Designs          10%
-5 Detailed Designs  10%
+4 Detailed Designs  10%
 Report Draft        10%
 Draft Peer Review   10%
 Final Report        60%